SlaybaughLab/GroupResources/README.md

 All editors below are open-source and multi-platform.

-* The most popular and user-friendly TeX editor is [TeXmaker](http://www.xm1math.net/texmaker/ "texmaker"), available for all platforms.
+* The most popular and user-friendly TeX editor is [TeXmaker](http://www.xm1math.net/texmaker/ "texmaker").
-* [TeXstudio](http://texstudio.sourceforge.net/ "texstudio") is another open-source and multi-platform LaTeX editor.
+* [TeXstudio](http://texstudio.sourceforge.net/ "texstudio") is another good LaTeX editor.
 It is pretty much an extension of TeXmaker.
-* If you prefer a GUI-based approach to LaTeX, then [TeXworks](https://www.tug.org/texworks/ "texworks") is your best bet. editing and features many of the key advantages found in the previous mentioned tools.
-TeXworks features a built-in PDF viewer just like in the above mentioned tools, but this tool also possesses an auto-synchronisation feature to it.
+* If you prefer a GUI-based approach to LaTeX, then [TeXworks](https://www.tug.org/texworks/ "texworks") is your best bet.
+It features a built-in PDF viewer like TeXmaker and TeXstudio, but this tool also possesses an auto-synchronisation feature to it.
 * If you don't want to install anything, then try [ShareLaTeX](https://www.sharelatex.com/ "sharelatex").
 Dropbox and GitHub syncing supported, 400+ ready-to-use templates, no installations needed.
 It also allows direct collaboration for a fee.

-###Presentations & Slides
+###Presentations, Slides, Posters

-* For slides and presentations, you should _really_ consider the Beamer package (available [here](https://www.ctan.org/pkg/beamer "beamer") from CTAN).
+* For **slides and presentations** you should _really_ consider the Beamer package (available [here](https://www.ctan.org/pkg/beamer "beamer") from CTAN).
 A full copy of the beamer userguide is [here (in pdf)](http://texdoc.net/texmf-dist/doc/latex/beamer/doc/beameruserguide.pdf "beamer userguide").
 * A good startpoint for Beamer newbies is this [wikibooks entry](https://en.wikibooks.org/wiki/LaTeX/Presentations "wikibooks beamer").
 * The _Research Science Institute_ has a nice Beamer tutorial [here (in pdf)](http://web.mit.edu/rsi/www/pdfs/beamer-tutorial.pdf "beamer tutorial").
 * And [here](https://www.hartwork.org/beamer-theme-matrix/ "beamer themes") you'll find a matrix of Beamer themes to choose from.
 * If you want to be fancy, you can use the [Fancyslides class](http://www.latextemplates.com/template/fancyslides-presentation "fancyslides"), which builds on top of the Beamer class to give it a modern and concise design.
+* For **posters** that look great and are easy to make, use the [tikzposter package](https://www.ctan.org/pkg/tikzposter "tikzposter").
+It uses TikZ for generating posters; several formatting options are available, and spacing and layout of the poster is to a large extent automated.
+* A nice tutorial poster for the tikzposter package can be found [here (in pdf)](https://www.sharelatex.com/templates/53332341910d975953dffdab/v/1/pdf?inline=true&name=Tikzposter%20(extended%20example) "tikzposter example").

 ###Other Useful Links